Visibly Fair Mechanisms: Abstract

 \section{Abstract}

 Priority-based allocation often requires eliminating justified envy, making serial dictatorship (SD) the only non-wasteful direct mechanism with that property.
 However, SD's outcomes can conflict with the policymaker's objectives.
 We introduce visible fairness, a framework where fairness is evaluated using coarser information.
-This is achieved by designing message spaces that strategically conceal information which could render desired allocations unfair.
+This is achieved by designing message spaces that strategically conceal information that could render desired allocations unfair.
 We characterize these mechanisms as generalizations of SD, establish conditions for strategy-proofness, and show how to implement distributional constraints.
 This creates a new trade-off: achieving distributional goals may require limiting preference elicitation, forgoing efficiency gains even when compatible with the constraints.
+A simulation exercise shows that merging zones, and thereby eliciting more comparisons, raises welfare substantially on average.
+We apply the framework to India's cadre allocation mechanism, diagnosing failures of strategy-proofness and showing how three alternative modular-upper-bound specifications can each address the reform's distributional objectives.

 \parbox[t][11mm]{.16\linewidth}{\textbf{Keywords:}} \parbox[t][11mm]{.84\linewidth}{Matching Theory, Market Design, Indirect Mechanisms}